 1.4 All staff should know who the Designated Safeguarding Leads are

-1.5 Currently those persons are: Linda-May Bingham (Headteacher), Kiel Richardson (Deputy Headteacher), Helen Wylie (Assistant Headteacher) and Laurie Claudine-Barker (Home-School and Safeguarding officer) who have received training in order to undertake the role and support staff to carry out their early help and safeguarding duties and responsibilities.
+1.5 Currently those persons are: Linda-May Bingham (Headteacher), Kiel Richardson (Deputy Headteacher), Helen Wylie (Assistant Headteacher) and Natasha Patel (Home-School and Safeguarding Officer) who have received training in order to undertake the role and support staff to carry out their early help and safeguarding duties and responsibilities.

 1.6 In the absence of the Designated Safeguarding Lead we will ensure that we have a member of staff who has the knowledge and skills necessary to deputise.